fasrc/Intro_to_Odyssey_MATLAB_workflows/Intro_exercises.md

 ## Submitting jobs
-1. (single core) Using `nano` or your favorite text editor, create a SLURM submission script to run the `fastQTL` example code.
+1. (single core) Using `nano` or your favorite text editor, create a SLURM submission script to run the following example code.
 We'll give you some biolerplate work...

 ```bash
 # get the name of the compute node we're on